Preparing Your Dataset for Machine Learning: 10 Basic Techniques That Make Your Data Better

 So, let’s have a look at the most common dataset problems and the ways to solve them.

 0. How to collect data for machine learning if you don’t have any

 The line dividing those who can play with ML and those who can’t is drawn by years of collecting information.
 Some organizations have been hoarding records for decades with such great success that now they need trucks to move it to the cloud as conventional broadband is just not broad enough.

 For those who’ve just come on the scene, lack of data is expected, but fortunately, there are ways to turn that minus into a plus.

-First, rely on open source data to initiate ML execution.
-There are mountains of data around and some companies (like Google) are ready to give it away.
+First, rely on open source datasets to initiate ML execution.
+There are mountains of data for machine learning around and some companies (like Google) are ready to give it away.
 We’ll talk about public dataset opportunities a bit later.
 While those opportunities exist, usually the real value comes from internally collected golden data nuggets mined from the business decisions and activities of your own company.